99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 CloudWatch metrics: lambda metrics are displayed there, error counts, invocations, success rates...
 X-Ray: Can use in lambda if correct IAM role and enable "Active Tracing", it will run the xray daemon for you

 Edge Functions: code attached to CloudFront execution, logic at the edge locations, runs close to users to minimize latency.
-Deployed globally, serverless!!
+Deployed globally, serverless
 used for: website security, SEO, intelligent Route, real-time image transformation, user authentication, user prioritizing, user tracking and analytics...
 - CloudFront Functions: JS functions for high scale, latency-sensitive CDN customization. used to customize the viewer response / requests (before CloudFront forwards the request to the origin / after it gets the response and returns it to the client).
 Ex for header manipulation, URL redirects...